zysensmile/zysensmile.github.io/_pages/about.md

 Prior to that, I obtained my Ph.D. degree in the School of Computer Science and Engineering at Sun Yat-sen University, advised by [Prof. Liang Lin](http://www.linliang.net/) in [HCP-I2 Lab](https://www.sysu-hcp.net/home/).
 I also possess a wealth of experience in the corporate world.
 Concretely, I have ever interned at [Huawei](https://www.huawei.com/cn/?ic_medium=direct&ic_source=surlent), worked at [Tencent](https://www.tencent.com/en-us/), and served as a senior technical consultant at [SenseTime](https://www.sensetime.com/en).

 <font size="5">News :rocket::rocket::rocket:</font>
-* [Sep, 2024] :sunflower: One paper "HiCore" is accepted by EMNLP'24.
+* [Sep, 2024] &:sunflower: One paper "HiCore" is accepted by EMNLP'24.
-* [Jul, 2024] :sunflower: One paper "CoMoRec" is accepted by ACM MM'24.
+* [Jul, 2024] &:sunflower: One paper "CoMoRec" is accepted by ACM MM'24.
-* [May, 2024] :sunflower: One paper "HyCoRec" is accepted by ACL'24.
+* [May, 2024] &:sunflower: One paper "HyCoRec" is accepted by ACL'24.
-* [Dec, 2023] :sunflower:  Two papers "FacetCRS" and "Causal Approach" are accepted by AAAI'23
+* [Dec, 2023] &:sunflower:  Two papers "FacetCRS" and "Causal Approach" are accepted by AAAI'23
-* [Oct, 2023] :sunflower: One paper "HutCRS" is accepted by EMNLP'23
+* [Oct, 2023] &:sunflower: One paper "HutCRS" is accepted by EMNLP'23
-* [Jul, 2023] :sunflower: One paper "Aesthetic Assessment Model" is accepted by ACM MM'23
+* [Jul, 2023] &:sunflower: One paper "Aesthetic Assessment Model" is accepted by ACM MM'23
 * [Jul, 2023] :sunflower: One paper "CIPL" is accepted by TNNLS'23
 * [May, 2023] :sunflower: One paper "KURIT-Net" is accepted by TNNLS'23
 * [Jul, 2021] :sunflower: One paper "GCFM" is accepted by TKDE'21